thekubefleet/kubefleet/docs/README.md

 - Update `_config.yml` to change site settings
 - Modify HTML files to update content
-- Replace `your-username` with your actual GitHub username in all files
+- Replace `thekubefleet` with your actual GitHub username in all files
 - Update the repository URL in `_config.yml`

 ## Features